szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <JSTerminal />

-The first `if` statement checks to see if the user is old enough to purchase vote.
+The first `if` statement checks to see if the user is old enough to vote.
 If they are, the `alert` message is displayed.
 If they are not, the second statement `else if` checks to see if they are at least able to drive.
 If they are, the `alert` message is displayed.
 If they are not, the final `else` statement displays the last `alert` message.
 The final `else` statement in a series is usually considered a default case or catchall to execute if none of the other `if/else` statements are true.

 Along with testing as many conditions as you want, you can also run as many lines of code as you want in each block.
 You can even chain together a series of `if/else` statements.
 This is called __nesting__.
 For example: